-23 countries, among which two Arab countries (Egypt and Qatar) and one organization, participated to the EWG's work led by Brazil, to consider MLs of lead for culinary herbs and spices based on data currently available on GEMS/Food for consideration by CCCF18 (2025).
+23 countries and one organization, participated to the EWG's work led by Brazil, to consider MLs of lead for culinary herbs and spices based on data currently available on GEMS/Food for consideration by CCCF18 (2025).
 One draft was circulated to the EWG's members; comments were received from Canada, Japan, Mexico, Thailand, Uruguay, and the United States of America (USA).